 Israel considers closing Al-Jazeera

-An Israeli official says that Prime Minister Benjamin Netanyahu is considering shutting down the local offices of Arab satellite broadcaster Al-Jazeera.
-If taken, the move would follow a crackdown by moderate Sunni countries against Qatar, which have accused the energy-rich country, and the Qatari-backed channel, of supporting violent groups across the region.
+Prime Minister Benjamin Netanyahu is considering shutting down the local offices of Arab satellite broadcaster Al-Jazeera, an official said today, following a crackdown against Qatar by Sunni countries across the region.
+Saudi Arabia has been leading an effort to isolate Qatar, accusing the energy-rich Gulf state, and the Qatari-backed channel, of supporting violent Islamic groups across the Middle East.

 Discussions